We depend on regular Working Friends – our wider community – who come and support all the work here at Scargill House.

 What would the hours be?

 Each team has a different work schedule, and you’ll be informed as to the hours you will be expected to work.
-Most community members work an 8-hour day, but volunteers will be allocated 5-6 hours (unless you are a pastoral helper or have already mentioned you can only work half a day).
+Most Community Members work an 8-hour day, but Working Friends will be allocated 5-6 hours (unless you are a pastoral helper or have already mentioned you can only work half a day).
 The working day may be divided into two parts, such as morning and/or afternoon and/or evening.
 There may be a weekly/weekend rota with different shifts.

 How often might you come?